redhat-partner-solutions/rhel-sriov-test/CONTRIBUTING.md

 ## Workflow

 The required workflow for making a contribution is Fork-and-Pull.
-This is well documented elsewhere but to summarise:
+This is well documented elsewhere but to summarize:

 1. Create a fork of this repository.
 1. Make and test the change on your fork.